jmxu94/Notes/lightningtalk.md

 #### Sessions...
 * consists of a hash of values
 * a session id to identify the hash
+* allows you to persist data between HTTP requests without using the database

 #### Session Examples:
 * shopping cart contents